This Is What Happens During An Asthma Attack

 This is the same thing that happens when you breathe in substances that your body doesn’t like.
 In fact you may have an itchy throat, which is a early warning sign of an asthma attack.

 So If you believe you may have asthma it is important that you see your family physician as it may very well save your life.
+This is what happens when you have an asthma attack.

 Your doctor can give you a good asthma action plan to treat and prevent these life threatening conditions.